 A few years ago, I signed up for a clinical trial for under-eye fillers.
 For years, I’ve struggled with my under eyes.
 I have dark circles that make me look tired all the time and hollowness which I inherited from my Dad.
 If I went out without any makeup or concealer I would have people ask me if I was OK or if I was having a bad day.

 I decided enough was enough, got them, and have never looked back!
-When I mention them on my Instastories, I always get a few questions.
-Figured I might as well put it in a post!
+When I mention them on my Instastories, I usually get a few questions about the process.
+So I figured I might as well put it in a post!
 My fillers were done at Dr. Brian Biesman’s office.

 Dr. B and his team are pros at injections and eyelid/facial surgery and he was nice enough to answer your questions!